Cavendish banana: Taxonomy and nomenclature

 Cavendish bananas are a subgroup of the triploid (AAA) group cultivars of Musa acuminata.

 Cavendish cultivars are distinguished by the height of the plant and features of the fruits, and different cultivars may be recognized as distinct by different authorities.
-The most important clones for fruit production include: 'Dwarf Cavendish', 'Grande Naine', 'Lacatan' (bungulan), 'Poyo', 'Valéry', and 'Williams' under one system of cultivar classification.
+The most important clones for fruit production include: 'Dwarf Cavendish', 'Grande Nain', 'Lacatan' (bungulan), 'Poyo', 'Valéry', and 'Williams' under one system of cultivar classification.
 Another classification includes: 'Double', 'Dwarf Cavendish', 'Extra Dwarf Cavendish', 'Grande Naine', 'Pisang Masak Hijau' (syn 'Lacatan'), and 'Giant Cavendish' as a group of several difficult to distinguish cultivars (including 'Poyo', 'Robusta', 'Valéry', & 'Williams').
 'Grande Naine' is the most important clone in international trade, while 'Dwarf Cavendish' is the most widely grown clone.
 'Grande Naine' is also known as Chiquita banana.

 Uses

 Cavendish bananas accounted for 47% of global banana production between 1998 and 2000, and the vast majority of bananas entering international trade.

 The fruits of the Cavendish bananas are eaten raw, used in baking, fruit salads, and to complement foods.
 The outer skin is partially green when bananas are sold in food markets, and turns yellow when the fruit ripens.
-As it ripens the starch is converted to sugars turning the fruit sweet.
+As it ripens, the starch is converted to sugars turning the fruit sweet.
 When it reaches its final stage (stage 7), brown/black "sugar spots" develop.
 When overripe, the skin turns black and the flesh becomes mushy.

 Bananas ripen naturally or through an induced process.
-Once picked they can turn yellow on their own provided that they are fully mature by the time they are being harvested, or can be exposed to ethylene gas to induce ripening.
-Bananas which are turning yellow emit natural ethylene which is characterized by the emission of sweet scented Esters.
+Once picked, they can turn yellow on their own provided that they are fully mature by the time they are being harvested, or can be exposed to ethylene gas to induce ripening.
+Bananas which are turning yellow emit natural ethylene which is characterized by the emission of sweet scented esters.
 Most retailers sell bananas in stages 3–6, with stage 5–7 being the most ideal for immediate consumption.
 The PLUs used for Cavendish bananas are 4011 (yellow) and 4186 (small yellow).
 Organic Cavendish bananas are assigned PLU 94011.

-Due to their phallic shape, they are sometimes used in sexual education classes to demonstrate the correct usage of a condom.